denten-books/plain-text/2-device.md

 and writers, player pianos and musical scores.
 By the end of the work, grammar emerges as a batch of "conventions."
 Wittgenstein complicates the mechanism by inserting an extra layer of "rules" that mediate between symbol and machine or mental state.
+We can agree upon a convention formally, by transcribing into a
-A convention could be agreed upon and transcribed in a chart, for example.
-And it is possible that "there is a part of the mechanism which resembles the chart, and is inserted between the language-part of the mechanism and the rest of it," he writes [@wittgenstein_philosophical_1974, 190].
-Again we imagine instructions that could enforce strict compliance between the musical score and the actuating parts of the piano mechanism.
+protocol: a chart of appropriate correspondences that describes the exact rules of engagement.
+Wittgenstein writes that it would be then possible to imagine a "part of the mechanism which resembles the chart [...] inserted between the language-part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
+Such instructions would enforce strict compliance between the musical score and the actuating parts of the piano mechanism, sounding a warning bell for example, if any part of the mechanism was out of compliance.

 A programmer would say that Wittgenstein's "set of instructions that ensure correspondence" resemble modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962; @bashkow_system_1967].
-The interpreter "defines the semantics of a programming language" where the assembler "accepts a set of a set of symbolically-coded instructions" and "translates them into machine language" [@elbourn_evolution_1962, 1060;
+The interpreter "defines the semantics of a programming language" where the assembler "accepts a set of symbolically-coded instructions" and "translates them into machine language" [@elbourn_evolution_1962, 1060;
-@neuhold_formal_1971, 95].[^ln2-compile] Wittgenstein imagines something like
+@neuhold_formal_1971, 95].[^ln2-compile] Wittgenstein describes a similar
-a programming language along with an interpreter and a compiler when he writes, "imagine a language consisting of commands."
-It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly."
-Add to it a grammar, a table of correspondences, which explains the meaning of the signs.
-The grammar "means" in the sense of specifying the rules by which meaning succeeds or fails, Wittgenstein explains.
-In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive, translative layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 197].
+arrangement of parts when he writes, "imagine a language consisting of commands;" it is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly;" add to it a grammar, a table of correspondences, which explains the meaning of the signs.
+Wittgenstein's grammar "means" in the sense of specifying the rules by which meaning succeeds or fails.
+In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive and mediating layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 197].
+One can then verify function against grammar, bringing us closer to closing the hermeneutic feedback circuit.

 ## Thought Experiment III